Raising concerns about a staff member's behaviour

 Communicate with the person (or people) directly

 If you feel unsure about how to approach this conversation, take some time to plan how the conversation might go.
-Our restorative conversation advice might provide some insights about the best approach for you to take.
+Our restorative conversation guide might provide some insights about the best approach for you to take.

-If something is said or done in class that might be inappropriate conduct by a staff member you could also consider talking to your class representative.
+If something is said or done in class that might be inappropriate conduct by a staff member, you could also consider talking to your class representative.

 Pathways to help you raise a concern